-g) Equity investments: consists of investment in controlled and uncontrolled entities.

-• Investments in controlled entities: equity investments in controlled entities consist of investments made with the intention of exercising control or have the joint control.
+- g) Equity investments: consists of investment in controlled and uncontrolled entities. - Investments in controlled entities: equity investments in controlled entities consist of investments made with the intention of exercising control or have the joint control.
 They are recognized at their historic cost and the equity investments in which EPM exercises major influence are included.

 The historic cost is made up by the acquisition price or original amount, plus all the disbursements necessary made by EPM for the acquisition of the investment.
 These investments are not subject to exchange difference adjustment, since the equity method incorporates it, but are subject to adjustment to intrinsic value in order to recognize at the time of the purchase the difference between the acquisition price and the intrinsic value of the shares, quotas or part of corporate interest.
 If as a result of the comparison the investment value is lower than the intrinsic value, the difference is recorded as appreciation.
-If, to the contrary, as a result of the comparison the value of the investment to the intrinsic value, the difference is modified by new acquisitions.
+If, to the contrary, as a result of the comparison the value of the investment is higher than the intrinsic value, the difference is recorded as provision, affecting results.
+The adjustment to the intrinsic value is modified by new acquisitions.

-• Equity investments in uncontrolled entities: they consist of the participative securities classified as of low or minimum tradability or without any trading, which do not permit EPM to control, share the control or exercise any major influence on the issuing entity.
+- Equity investments in uncontrolled entities: they consist of the participative securities classified as of low or minimum tradability or without any trading, which do not permit EPM to control, share the control or exercise any major influence on the issuing entity.
 These investments have the characteristic of not being available for sale.
-They are updated by the cost method quarterly, based on the value in the stock excha exchange trading value is lower than the adjusted cost, the appreciation created is reduced until it is extinguished, and beyond that value provisions are recognized against results for the period as other nonexchange traaing value is lower than the adjusted cost, the appreciation created is reduced until it is extinguished, and beyond that value provisions are recognized against results for the period as other non-operating expenses.

-h) Debtors: it constitutes the value of the rights in favor of EPM originated in the rendering of the public utilities services.
+They are updated by the cost method quarterly, based on the value in the stock exchange or their intrinsic value.
+If the intrinsic value or stock exchange trading value is higher than the adjusted cost, the difference is recognized as appreciation, affecting the equity as surplus.
+If the intrinsic value or stock exchange trading value is lower than the adjusted cost, the appreciation created is reduced until it is extinguished, and beyond that value provisions are recognized against results for the period as other non-operating expenses. - h) Debtors: it constitutes the value of the rights in favor of EPM originated in the rendering of the public utilities services.
 Within this item are the utilities of electric power, water, basic sanitation, fuel gas and their respective subsidies.
 It also includes other items such as related parties, prepayment and advances for contractors and suppliers of goods and services, sale of goods, loans to employees, financing for the conversion to gas and for gas appliances, rendering of other information technology services, technical assistance and leases, among others.